Wraparound Partner ManageR | TRI-COUNTY

-Desiree hails from Maplewood, New Jersey and is a recent transplant to the PNW.
+Desiree hails from Maplewood, New Jersey but moved to Portland in 2016.
 In her life, Desiree has overcome abuse and abandonment by her biological father, PTSD, bullying, depression, and coming out as a member of the LGBTQ+ community.

 At 18, Desiree enrolled at Penn State University and began working toward a degree in Biology.
 Although things seemed to be looking up, Desiree silently struggled to accept her sexuality, as her culture and family disapproved of homosexuality.
 Desiree dealt with her depression by using marijuana as a form of self-medication.
 She stopped attending classes, her grades fell, and she struggled to maintain a circle of friends.
 At 24, Desiree had come to terms with her sexuality and decided, after years of self-doubt and isolation, to come out to her friends and family.

 During this time, Desiree joined AmeriCorps and worked with at-risk youth in her college community.
 After finally finding her calling, Desiree decided to pursue a career helping youth overcome their hardships.
 After moving to Portland, Desiree heard about Youth Era and was excited for the opportunity to continue supporting youth in new and innovative ways.
 She believes that "life isn’t about the mistakes we’ve made, but the lessons we’ve learned."

 In her free time, Desiree enjoys playing video games, dancing, and camping with her friends.